 I don’t think this project would’ve been that bad if I had known how long it would take.
 Then I wouldn’t have tried to complete it from start to finish in one day.
 If you can leave it aside somewhere and just add to it when you have some free time, it would be less tedious.

+Another thing to note while making this is to keep pressing down on it after adding the hot glue, to keep it all level and flat.
 My friend ended up finishing the project in her spare time.
 I love the lighter sisal for the trim.

 Home Depot also sells much larger sisal rope that would make the project go much quicker, but I didn’t want the rug to be so thick that the table would be elevated.

-And although it was tedious, and a little more expensive than I thought it would be, I do love how it came out.
+And although it was a bit tedious, and a little more expensive than I thought it would be, I do love how it came out.
 Our completed DIY Sisal Rug measures 45.5″ D, using 7 rolls of 50′ sisal rope.

+You could also use this sisal rope to create coasters, or plate chargers!
 Be sure to check out what my friends made with their sisal rope, they never disappoint with their creativity!
 You can also follow our Pinterest board here.